 What is Medal Play or Stroke Play?

-In Stroke play, on the other hand, the total number of strokes are added up over one or more rounds, usually of 18 holes.
+In Stroke play, on the other hand, the total number of strokes is added up over one or more rounds, usually 18 holes.
 Depending on whether the competition is using handicaps or not (the number that represents the golfer’s ability based on their previous golf round’s scores), the player’s medal score may be gross or net.
 If the competition is using handicaps, then the player’s score is adjusted by his or her handicap to get his or her net medal score.
 The winner is the player with the lowest total net score.

 Although medal play is the simplest form of scoring, it is not a very easy form of scoring for golf beginners, particularly because a disaster on any one hole can ruin the round to the point where, even taking into account a high handicap, it’s impossible to get back in contention.

 Currently, the WGC Match Play is the only World Golf Championship in the men’s game that uses match play.